-All awards are subject to the availability of appropriated funds and any modifications or additional requirements that may be imposed by law.
+All awards are subject to the availability of appropriated funds and to any modifications or additional requirements that may be imposed by law.

-In furtherance of the goals and objectives described above, OJJDP's role will be substantial and will include, at a minimum, the following tasks:
+OJJDP will enter into a cooperative agreement with the successful applicant.
+In furtherance of the goals and objectives described above, OJJDP's role will include the following tasks:

-- reviewing and approving major work plans, including changes to such plans, and key decisions pertaining to project operations. - reviewing and approving major project-generated documents and materials used to provide project services. - providing guidance in significant project-planning meetings and participating in projectsponsored site visits, training events, or conferences. - reviewing and approving any proposed solicitations prior to release or publication.
+- reviewing and approving major work plans, including changes to such plans, and key decisions pertaining to project operations. - reviewing and approving major project-generated documents and materials used in the provision of project services. - providing guidance in significant project planning meetings and participating in project sponsored training events or conferences. - reviewing and approving all key personnel on the project.